denten-books/plain-text/0-chapter.md

 ## Structure and Methodology

-The book is structured along a trajectory that follows the pathway of an electron from the material substratum of circuit and silicon to files, folders, and operating systems, which subsequently give rise to pixels, letters, and words.
+*Plain Text* is a book about textual encoding and interpretation.
+The reader should not however expect a totalizing history of modern computing or a survey of literary theory.
+Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to liquid crystal and the floating gate, and on towards the human.
+It is but a single possible pass through a cavernous black box.

 In using this approach, my book introduces a method of literary microanalysis.
 Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down to its minute constituent components.
 It is at this level, that I find readers and writers in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.

 The challenge of reading and writing such a book lies in its inherently trans-disciplinary subject matter.
-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead writes about the difficulty of finding a home field in the arts or sciences for what he calls "code development.
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentions the difficulty of finding a home field in the arts or sciences for what he calls "code development.
 "It is a matter somewhat related to the general art of cryptology," he writes, "yet it is not wholly divorced from electrical engineering nor from general philology"